 Q: Can I stream or download the videos?
 What is the difference?

 A: Yes, you can stream and/or download the videos.
 If you stream the videos you will need to have to be able to get online whenever you practice along with them.
 If you download then the videos will be stored on your computer and you can practice along with them without internet service.
 No matter how you choose to use them you will own the videos forever.

 TO DOWNLOAD THE VIDEOS.
 Click into the video you want to download and under the bottom left corner of the video you will see a “Video downloads” button.
 Click this button and download the video with the file size option of your choice.

 Q: I saw that there is a supplemental portion called “Maps and Musings: Strength notes from David’s Journal”, where are these?

 A: If you scroll to the bottom of the 15 videos there is a box called Maps and Musings: Practice Notes from David’s Journal.
 If you click on this box you can download the 17 page document to your computer.
 These 17 pages are filled with inspiring and informative notes that were scanned from the journal that David kept while making the strength course.
-You’ll find many excellent writings on various themes that pertain to the strength course.
-You’ll also find a few of David’s original drawings that are personal, creative mandalas or yantras that David uses as meditative devices.
+You’ll find may excellent writings on various themes that pertain to the strength course.
+You’ll also find a few of David’s original drawings that are like personal, creative mandala’s or yantra’s that David uses as meditative devices.

-Q: When do you recommend doing the exercises?
+Q: When you do you recommend doing the exercises?